 Even if you are technically oriented, I still recommend against self hosting your shopping cart.
 It is not just because it ends up being more expensive but for local businesses there are other issues they need to worry about.

 The Payment Card Industry, Data Security Standard is a set of rules that merchant account providers and carts follow to protect customers personally identifiable information.
 Those with traditional merchant accounts, especially from local banks and larger providers will need to provide proof of PCI compliance.
-If you self host, it is a harder to show compliance, but the carts we use all have been PCI Level 1 compliant for several years now.
+If you self host, it is a harder to show compliance, but the carts we use all have been PCI-DSS Level 1 compliant for several years now.